Linear Lower Bounds and Conditioning of Differentiable Games: Preliminaries

 \subsection{Quadratic games}

-In order to gain insight on general games, we focus on quadratic games, corresponding to games with quadratic objectives $l_i$.
+In order to gain insight on general games, we focus on quadratic games\footnote{Note that quadratic games are inherently relevant; e.g. in reinforcement learning to learn a linear value function from the mean squared projected Bellman error \citep{du2017stochastic}}, corresponding to games with quadratic objectives $l_i$.
 In our analysis, we will mostly discuss two-player games, where the players respectively control the parameters $\bx \in \reals^{d_1}$ and $\by \in \reals^{d_2}$.
 The quadratic objectives take the form

 with $\mat{S}_1$ and $\mat{S}_2$ symmetric.
 In that case the vector field is given by

 where $\mat{A}$ is the Jacobian of $\bv$.
 For $n$-player quadratic games, the vector field and Jacobian $\mat{A}$ take the form